-Wow, what a crazy couple of months it has been since my last post!
-It’s hard to believe that three months have already passed since I’ve returned from my Bali vacay!
+Wow, what a crazy couple of months it has been since my last post.
+It’s been an absolute whirlwind and it is hard to believe that three months have already passed since I’ve returned from my Bali vacay!

 The end of the year is always the peak period for flying.
 However, the end of 2018 seemed to be more hectic than ever!